How cancers grow

-A cancer may grow out in a random direction from the place where it started.
+A cancer might grow out in a random direction from where it started.
 However, researchers know that tumours can spread into some tissues more easily than others.
 For example, large blood vessels that have strong walls and dense tissues such as cartilage are hard for tumours to grow into.
-So, tumours usually grow along the 'path of least resistance'.
+So, tumours tend to grow along the 'path of least resistance'.
 This means that they probably take the easiest route.

-Research has found 3 different ways that tumours may grow into surrounding tissues.
-A tumour will probably use all 3 of these ways of spreading.
-Which way is used most depends on the type of tumour, and where in the body it is growing.
+We know from research that there are 3 different ways that tumours may grow into surrounding tissues.
+A tumour probably uses all 3 of these ways of spreading.
+The way it uses most depends on: